 Role-based access control (RBAC) is an approach to restricting system access to authorized users.
-GitHub enforces RBAC via “Access Permissions”, a permission scheme divided into two categories: repository permissions and organization permissions.
+GitHub enforces RBAC via “Access Permissions”, a permission scheme divided into two categories: git repository permissions and organization permissions.

 Here, we will explore these permissions and show you how to best leverage them to secure your source code in an era of cyber threats and data leaks.

 Repository-specific permissions define which users may access the repository and to what extent they may interact with it.
 The three main roles are:

 Users with the read permission are able to read and clone the repository’s code, create and interact with issues, submit new pull requests, and review existing pull requests.

 The write permission grants users all of the abilities of read permissions and adds the ability to issue commits to the repository.

 Users granted admin (administrator) rights have unrestricted access to the repository and all of its features.
 Among other unlimited abilities, they may read, write, adjust security settings, rename the repository, or even archive or delete the repository entirely.

 Of note, more nuanced triage and maintain permissions exist as well, granting a range of access rights between the base permissions above.
 For example, a user with triage rights has more access than read rights allow but less access than write rights allow.
 Maintain rights are similarly between write and admin levels.
 We will set these aside for the purpose of this discussion; simply be aware that these additional options exist and that the concepts detailed here apply to these optional roles just as they do the base roles